naveenNTP/docker-hadoop-hive-dsai2024/README.md

 These instructions are precise and ensure that your system remains tidy after running the big data stack.
 Let me know if you need further customization!

+### Note on Images

+The images for DataNode, NameNode and other hadoop services ( not hive ) include Python, which can be useful for various data processing  tasks which we had a hard time with

 ## 🎓 **Purpose**

 This Docker Compose environment was created specifically for our executive education study group as part of the Big Data Analytics (BDA) module.
 We encountered challenges in finding a modern and functional Hadoop setup, leading to the creation of this system for local experimentation and assignment completion.